Zbyněk Stanjura

-Zbyněk Stanjura (born 15 February 1964) is a Czech politician who has been serving as Minister of Finance in Petr Fiala's Cabinet since 17 December 2021.
-He was previously appointed to Petr Nečas's Cabinet on 12 December 2012, serving as Minister of Transport until July 2013.
-He has been a member of the Chamber of Deputies since 2010.
-Stanjura previously served as Mayor of Opava from 2002 to 2010.
+Zbyněk Stanjura (born 15 February 1964) is a Czech politician who has been serving as minister of finance in Petr Fiala's Cabinet since 17 December 2021.
+He was previously appointed to the Cabinet of Petr Nečas on 12 December 2012, serving as minister of transport until July 2013.
+He was a member of the Chamber of Deputies from 2010 until 2025, representing the Civic Democratic Party (ODS), and previously served as Mayor of Opava from 2002 to 2010.